justunsix/garden/src/content/docs/notes/005-Computer-Snippets-Nushell.md

 # Find a program file, alias, or command
 which <command>
+# Check if command is installed
+if (which fzf | is-empty) {
+    print "fzf is not installed.
+Please install it to use this script." exit 1
+}

 # Set alias
 alias s = git status -sb

+# View aliases
+scope alias

 # Sort in increasing order
 sort